Control of McKean--Vlasov SDEs with Contagion Through Killing at a State-Dependent Intensity: Introduction

 \section{Introduction}

-McKean--Vlasov control problems arise naturally as the infinite population limit of finite systems of controlled particles interacting through their empirical distribution.
+McKean--Vlasov or mean-field control (MFC) problems arise naturally as the infinite population limit of finite systems of controlled particles interacting through their empirical distribution.
 The dynamics of a representative particle in the infinite population limit are described by a McKean--Vlasov stochastic differential equation (SDE).
 Along with its close companion mean-field games, introduced independently by Lasry and Lions \cite{lasry_mfg_2007} and Caines, Huang, and Malham\'e \cite{caines_mfg_2006}, McKean--Vlasov control has received widespread attention in recent years \cite{anderson_maximum_principle_2011, lauriere_dp_mfc_2014, carmona_fbsde_smp_2015, pham_dynamic_programming_mkv_2017, djete_mvoc_dpp_2022, cardaliaguet_rate_mfc_2023}.

 In this paper, we study the optimal control of a McKean--Vlasov SDE that features contagion through killing of particles in the presence of a common noise $W^0$.
 The state of the representative particle is described by a diffusion process $X = (X_t)_{t \geq 0}$ on the real line with McKean--Vlasov dynamics.
-The particle has a cumulative intensity process $\Lambda = (\Lambda_t)_{t \leq 0}$ that increases according to a rate $\lambda(X_t)$ whenever the state $X_t$ drops below zero.
+The particle has a cumulative intensity process $\Lambda = (\Lambda_t)_{t \geq 0}$ that increases according to a state-dependent intensity $\lambda(X_t)$.
 Once the accumulated intensity $\Lambda_t$ exceeds a critical threshold, modelled by a standard exponential random variable $\theta$, the particle is removed from the system.
-Hence, the underlying McKean--Vlasov SDE does not depend on the conditional law $\L(X_t \vert W^0)$ of all particles but rather on the conditional subprobability distribution $\pr(X_t \in \cdot,\, \theta > \Lambda_t \vert W^0)$ of the remaining particles.
-Furthermore, the removal of a particle feeds back into the system by pushing the remaining particles instantaneously closer to the removal region $(-\infty, 0)$.
+Hence, the underlying McKean--Vlasov SDE does not depend on the conditional law $\L(X_t \vert W^0)$ of all particles but rather on the conditional subprobability distribution $\nu_t = \pr(X_t \in \cdot,\, \theta > \Lambda_t \vert W^0)$ of the remaining particles.
+Furthermore, the removal of a particle feeds back into the system by pushing the remaining particles instantaneously towards regions of high killing intensity.
 We refer to this mechanism as contagion.
 The force of the contagion is proportional to the fraction of killed particles $L_t = \pr(\theta > \Lambda_t \vert W^0)$, called the loss.

 Our goal is to connect this McKean--Vlasov control problem with the control of a corresponding finite particle system.
 In the uncontrolled setting without killing or contagion, it is well-known that as the particle system's population size $N$ tends to infinity, the particles become independent and their empirical measure converges to the law of the solution of a McKean--Vlasov SDE -- the so-called mean-field limit.
 This phenomenon is known as propagation of chaos \cite{kac_kinetic_theory_1956, mckean_prop_of_chaos_1969, sznitman_prop_chaos_1991}.
 For controlled systems, however, the optimisation step makes establishing the convergence to the McKean--Vlasov control problem more challenging.
 A general approach to resolve this issue uses a relaxed formulation for the control problem and an associated martingale problem.
 This technique was applied in \cite{lacker_limit_theory_mve} to study a broad class of McKean--Vlasov control problems and extended in \cite{mkv_control_limit_2020} to systems with common noise.